-Dr. Douglas Black, Jr is the Tuba and Euphonium Faculty at Winthrop University, the University of North Carolina Charlotte, and the University of South Carolina where he teaches applied tuba and euphonium, directs the Winthrop University Tuba-Euphonium Choir, coaches brass chamber music, and teaches music education courses.
+Dr. Douglas Black, Jr is the Tuba and Euphonium Faculty at Winthrop University, the University of North Carolina Charlotte, and the University of South Carolina where he teaches applied tuba and euphonium, directs the Winthrop University Tuba-Euphonium Choir, coaches brass chamber music, and teaches music education and music technology courses.
 Doug is also an active freelance musician and teacher in North and South Carolina.

 Doug has performed concertos with the Winthrop University Wind Symphony, Peoria Municipal Band, and given recitals in North Carolina, South Carolina, Illinois, Alabama, and Canada.
 Doug is an active orchestral tubist, he is the acting principal tuba in the Fayetteville Symphony Orchestra, principal tuba of the Rock Hill Symphony Orchestra, and has performed with the Durham Symphony Orchestra, Augusta Symphony, South Carolina Philharmonic, Aiken Symphony Orchestra, and the Charlotte Civic Orchestra.
 Doug has also performed with the Triangle Brass Band and was the tubist with Tim Zimmerman and the King’s Brass.
 Douglas has performed and presented at numerous regional and international conferences.